Brioche Hamburger Buns Recipe

 Step 4: Divide the brioche dough into 12 equal pieces, each around 95 grams.
 This recipe makes 1 dozen brioche hamburger buns.

-How to shape Hamburger Buns
+How to Shape Hamburger Buns

 Step 5: Watch my video below on how to shape the perfect hamburger buns.
 First, round the brioche dough until it forms a smooth, tight ball.
 This is easiest to do if you clean off your work surface with any excess flour.